ui-1/mpd-queue/README.md

 |------|-----------------------------|---------------|
 | host | Hostname of the MPD server  | localhost     |
 | port | Port to use when connecting | 6600          |

+## Usage

+Simply run `beet import` as you normally would.
+Any imported files should (quietly) be added to the MPD queue.